Premature Baby Development

 Can I still have a normal delivery?

-Premature babies can be born either vaginally or by caesarian section.
+Premature babies can be born either vaginally or by caesarean section.
 If the mother has had a spontaneous rupture of her membranes (her waters break) and there are no other complications, she may progress to deliver vaginally.
-But if there are concerns that vaginal delivery could be too traumatic and stressful for the baby because of their degree of prematurity, then a caesarian section delivery is often done.
+But if there are concerns that vaginal delivery could be too traumatic and stressful for the baby because of their degree of prematurity, then a caesarean section delivery is often done.

 Risk factors for premature birth